lammps/lammps/doc/src/fix_alchemy.rst

 respectively.
 The global scalar is unitless and "intensive", the vector is in :doc:`energy units <units>` and "extensive".
 These values can be used by any command that uses a global value from a fix as input.
-See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.
+See the :doc:`output howto <Howto_output>` page for an overview of LAMMPS output options.

 This fix is not invoked during :doc:`energy minimization <minimize>`.